themutualfund/Learning/README.md

 3. This line item, if successful the way I intend, will have been the result of a pull request.

 4. This is all done by memory using branches and push and pull requests.

+5. This was done with a branch and a CLI pull request.